marktsuchida/libtcspc/README.md

 Processors are just classes with the following member functions:

-- `void handle(Event const& event)` -- a statically polymorphic (i.e.,
+- `void handle(Event const &event)` -- a statically polymorphic (i.e.,
   overloaded for different event types) function, for each event in the event set that is processed by the processor
 - `void flush()` -- called when the event stream ends successfully, to flush out any events buffered in processors

-The last argument to the constructor of a processor is usually `Downstream &&downstream`, a reference to the downstream processor that will handle the events emitted by this processor.
-The downstream processor is moved into the processor.
+When creating a processor, the downstream processor is passed in as an argument and moved in.
+This results in a single object for a chain of processors, tying frequently accessed state data in a compact layout and enabling heavy compiler optimizations on the event processing.